ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 ### Q's

-- Do you need automated testing in place?
+- Is automated testing a prerequisite for quicker deployment cycles?

 ---

 ### 12 factor application development

-- Monoliths: long time to deploy
+- Monoliths take a long time to deploy
 - Not how to write the code but how to manage the code you run it in
     - Goal: isolate changes and deploy quickly
 - The observed patterns deploying rapidly to cloud